-As community care advances, new home medical technologies and novel medications are being introduced for home use by highly trained patients and caregivers.
+As community care advances, new home medical technologies and novel medications are being introduced for home use by patients and caregivers trained in the care required.
 They are generally used by patients with complex medical histories who may require emergent interventions which are not described in, or aligned with, the BLS PCS or ALS PCS.

-A "home medical technology" is an external or internal mechanical device prescribed by a member of a regulated health profession for the purpose of treating a medical condition
+A "home medical technology" is an external or internal mechanical device prescribed by a member of a regulated health profession for the purpose of treating a medical condition.